 The ginger field was, at that point, 4 weeks old and time for manure application to boost crop performance.
-A group of youth who has been following and learning the ways and benefits of conservation agriculture in ginger production, helped with this activity.
+A group of youth who has been following and learning the ways and benefits of conservation agriculture in ginger production helped with this activity.

 Manual weed control

 Weed control is a very important activity in ginger production and if not given the necessary attention may cause significant yield reduction.
-We take time to pick out all weeds on the ginger field to make sure the growth of ginger is not impeded, especially at the the tender stages.
+We take time to pick out all weeds on the ginger field to make sure the growth of ginger is not impeded, especially at the tender stages.

 Farmer visits at 7 weeks

-A farmer who visited the ginger demonstration field and gave his impression on the state and growth of ginger under the low rainfall high temperature conditions.
+A farmer who visited the ginger demonstration field and gave his impression on the state and growth of ginger under the low rainfall high-temperature conditions.

-He attested to the low sprouting rates on his farm and others that practiced slash-burn and plough, comparing it to no-till as he observed.
+He attested to the low sprouting rates on his farm and others that practised slash-burn and plough, comparing it to no-till as he observed.
 He reported some fields after 8 weeks even had as low as 10% sprouting of ginger.